 - What are genes?

-- Genes and late-onset Alzheimer’s
+- Genes and late onset Alzheimer’s disease

-- Genes and early-onset Alzheimer’s
+- Genes and young onset Alzheimer’s disease

 - Genes and frontotemporal dementia

 - Genes and vascular dementia

 - Genes and dementia with Lewy bodies

 - How can I reduce my risk of dementia?

 The booklet gives an overview of what genes are and how they are involved in the different diseases that cause dementia, along with information on genetic testing and current research.

 The word dementia describes a group of symptoms including memory loss, confusion, mood changes and difficulty with day-to-day tasks.